-You enjoy the eagles aerial maneuvering to catch fish and delight in seeing them perched high above in the trees.
+You’ll enjoy watching the eagles aerial maneuvering to catch fish and delight in seeing them perched high above in the trees.

 The Shepaug Dam is a fantastic place to observe wintering eagles in their natural state, and in their chosen territory.

-We’re already looking forward to our return visit in February and hoping to see 20+ eagles.
+We’re already looking forward to return visits and hoping to see 20+ eagles.

 Hot Spot for Eagles

-Some of the eagles ta the Shepaug Dam live in Connecticut year long.
-But others come from Maine, Massachusetts, New York, Ontario, Quebec, and the Maritime Provinces.
+Some of the eagles at the Shepaug Dam live in Connecticut year long, but others come from Maine, Massachusetts, New York, Ontario, Quebec, and the Maritime Provinces.

 If Connecticut has a severe cold spell, causing ice lockup, the northern eagles continue south to Virginia or Maryland find open water.